spencertipping/ni/doc/ni_by_example.md

 ####`n`: Integer Stream
 `ni n` generates a stream of consecutive integers starting at 1.
 The number after determines how many numbers will be generated.

-Without an argument, `ni n` gives an infinite stream of integers starting from 1.
+Without an argument, `ni n` gives an infinite stream of consecutive integers starting from 1.

-`ni n0` gives you integers starting from zero.
+`ni n0` gives you consecutive integers starting from zero.

 **BUG** `ni n0` raises error instead of generating 0-based infinite stream of integers.

 To generate a large but finite number of integers, you can use scientific notation with `n`. `ni n3.2E5` will give you `3.2 x 10^5` consecutive integers, starting from 1.

 ##File Output